 - Whiteboard – perfect for brainstorming with your team.
 Even if everyone is meeting via conference call, take a picture of the whiteboard and share it with the team when you're done.

 - Pegboard – utilizing a pegboard can make it easier to keep the things you need close at hand.

 - Daily planner – write down your biggest goals, client projects, or important appointments front and center.
-I personally use a Passion Planner and have for the last five or six years.
 You could use a wall planner or whatever works best for you.

 - Ring light for those Zoom calls.
 If you feel bad about the way you look, it's hard to stay focused and in a good mood.
 These ring lights will give your face a natural glow and make you look much better on camera!

 Giving your work from home space a personal touch